FAQs

 Are children expected to attend every day?

-Yes, apart from Friday’s if parents choose to flexi-school although this must be agreed a term in advance.
+Yes, apart from Friday’s in the primary age groups if parents choose to flexi-school, although this must be agreed a term in advance.
 Minimum attendance is four days a week.
 As we are a school we have to keep attendance registers and admission rolls, and any unauthorised absence has to be noted.

 How do you manage flexi days?